possibilities/meteor-simple-secure/README.md

 # Simple Security Helper for Meteor

+A simple smart package for turning off Meteor's automatically generated Mongo accessors

-Simple security helper for Meteor that turns off all (or some) of the update/insert/remove server methods to prevent clients from changing data outside of the app's `Meteor.methods`.
+Exports method for turning off all (or some) of the update/insert/remove server methods to prevent clients from changing data outside of the app's `Meteor.methods`.

 ## Installation